AylinNaebzadeh/AylinNaebzadeh.github.io/_posts/2022-2-23-Post-MeasureIt.md

 ```
 The final result(the colored columne showes the average time which has been use foreach algorithm):
 ![mine](../assets/images/zahra.png "ZSTA")
 As it is shown in the results, the first way is faster.
+Actually, there is not much difference